jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/RedCanary-Threat-Detection-Report-2020.md

 NTLM hashes to access administrator shares on systems with Pass the Hash and certain configuration and patch levels.
 The Net utility can be used to connect to Windows admin shares on remote systems using net use commands with valid credentials.

-•
-Process use of network
+•	Process use of network
-•
-Authentication logs
+•	Authentication logs
-•
-Process monitoring
+•	Process monitoring
-•
-Process command-line parameters
+•	Process command-line parameters

 Detection

 MITRE’s data sources

 2020 Threat Detection Report

 Collection requirements

 Process use of network

-The malicious use of Windows Admin Shares is often accompanied by large numbers of internal network connections to hosts over the SMB protocol on port 445.
-Monitoring for this type of activity—high volumes of network connections over port 445—has been instrumental in helping us identify adversarial uses of Windows Admin Shares
+The malicious use of Windows Admin Shares is often accompanied by large numbers of internal network connections to hosts over the SMB protocol on